Director. Filmmaker. Artist.

 Skipping class took its toll.
 I was failing classes but the teachers refused to give up on me.
 I failed miserably in shop class.
 The math and numbers were like a foreign language to me so the teacher allowed me to make up credit if I participated in set design for the school's plays.
 So I stayed after school crafting props and wobbling on a shaky ladder painting 20 foot tall backdrops.

 I began to work with film outside of school at Ho'ike Public Access Television in a program called Teen TV for a couple years.
-We mixed and ran live tapings of local news, filmed local events, and created a Teen TV segment including our own random videos that were aired locally.
+We mixed and ran live tapings of local news, filmed local events, and created a Teen TV segment including our own skits that were aired locally.
 I achieved small island fame and was recognized for my comedy and effectively cheap special effects.

 Colombia University was the goal in mind out of high school.
 I tested the waters by taking a film appreciation course at a community college.
 Although I was passionate about the subject, I couldn't function in the academic environment of paperwork and tests.
 Not to mention the astounding amount of money required.
 With fears that my creativity would be stifled with rules and that a potentially low GPA would hold me back in credibility, I decided to find other avenues of learning new filming and editing skills.
 I decided to go back to Ho'ike for another year to brush up on the latest cameras and editing software before moving back to Denver.